weifanjiang/UWA_OCT_Image_Processing/README.md

 	Surface_Detection_With_Snake.m: using active contour model algorithm
 		(also called snake) to find the upper surface of the OCT image.

 This function is written by Dr. Peijun Gong from OBEL:

 	Preprocessing_PG.m: extract a B-scan from a 3D OCT model and calls functions from above to further process each B-scan.

-These data are also provided by Dr.Peijun Gong:
+These data are also provided by Dr.Peijun Gong, not currently contained in this repo since oversize:

 	2016_05_31_Eye_2_Location_3_1_3D
 	2016_11_08_Eye_1_Location_1_Model3D